kjames2001/OpenWRT-PVE-AP-MT7922/README.md

 # OpenWRT-PVE-AP-MT7922
 A guide to run OpenWRT on PVE with Access Point through m.2 wifi module MT7922

+# Proxmox dhcp setup:

+Network Configuration

+To enable DHCP, on your server, edit /etc/network/interfaces.
+You should see a configuration like this (interface names may varry):

+iface vmbr0 inet static
+        address 192.168.1.157/24
+        gateway 192.168.1.1
+        bridge-ports enp5s0
+        bridge-stp off
+        bridge-fd 0

+Modify this block and turn it into a DHCP configuration:

+iface vmbr0 inet dhcp
+        bridge-ports enp5s0
+        bridge-stp off
+        bridge-fd 0

+Dynamic Host Configuration

+On a Proxmox server, when updating the IP address, /etc/hosts must be updated as well.
+That is why just enabling DHCP can cause problems.

+If you can use your infrastructure to ensure IPs do not change, that’s great.
+If not, you can use dhcpclient hooks to automatically update this file.
+To do that, create a new file /etc/dhcp/dhclient-exit-hooks.d/update-etc-hosts with content like this:

+        if ([ $reason = "BOUND" ] || [ $reason = "RENEW" ])
+        then
+          sed -i "s/^.*\sproxmox.home.lkiesow.io\s.*$/${new_ip_address} proxmox.home.lkiesow.io proxmox/" /etc/hosts
+        fi

+replace proxmox.home.lkiesow.io with your domain name and proxmox with your host name.

+# Remove proxmox nag

 To remove the “You do not have a valid subscription for this server” popup message while logging in, run the command bellow: